 - Reduction of bronchial infections

-- First, water-assisted fat harvesting is done to obtain about a cup of adipose (fat) tissue from the hip or abdomen area.
+- First, water-assisted fat harvesting is done to obtain a sufficient amount of adipose (fat) tissue from the hip or abdomen area.

 To learn more about Okyanos Cell Therapy for COPD, contact a Patient Liaison to request a free educational consultation or dial 855-OKYANOS (855-659-2667).

 Developing Cell Therapies Based on Autologous Adipose-Derived Regenerative Cells (October, 2012) in Cytori Therapeutics Fact Sheet.
 Retrieved from http://ir.cytori.com/files/doc_downloads/IR%20Fact%20Sheets/December%206%202012%20Fact%20Sheet.pdf